tomjaguarpaw/H2/posts/nested-strict-data.md

 ### Performance impact

+#### Efficient construction

 If `strict` is inlined then the compiler ought to be able to determine whether constructor arguments have already been evaluated and thus avoid redundantly evaluating them again.

-## What can't `Strict` buy us?

-I don't see how `Strict` could help much with large lazy data structures such as lists (including `String`s).
-The only way that I can see to use `Strict` with standard lists whilst satisfying its invariant would be to walk the whole list, which is prohibitively inefficient.
-Instead I recommend not using large lazy data structures anywhere one desires strictness.
-Instead use strict data structures such as strict `Text`, `ByteString`, `Map`, `Vector` or `Array` (I'm not sure of the strictness characteristics of `Seq` and I haven't validated the strictness guarantees of `Vector` or `Array`.
-That will have to be another article.)

-### Performance impact
+#### Efficient destruction

+*New 2020-11-04*

-Unfortunately although, as observed above, inlining `strict` ought to allow us to avoid redundant evaluations when constructing I don't think we can avoid redundant evaluation when destructing.
+Although inlining `strict` allows us to avoid redundant evaluations when constructing I don't think the simple form above avoids redundant evaluation when destructing.
 For example, if we write

 ```haskell
 case strictMaybe of